 ` Apparently, linking numbers of things with words has to be learned, and so while keeping track of amounts of things is an automatic human instinct, making names for different numbers is not.
 For additional evidence, all one needs to do is realize that some primitive cultures are removed from number usage.

 ...[W]hen a member of the Vedda tribe of Sri Lanka wants to count coconuts, he collects a heap of sticks and assigns one to each coconut.
 Each time he adds a new stick, he says, “That is one.”
 But if asked to say how many coconuts he possesses, he simply points to the pile of sticks and says, “That many.”
-The tribesman thus has a type of counting system (or perhaps more precisely, a system for representing quantity), but it doesn’t use numbers.
+The tribesman thus has a type of counting system (or perhaps more precisely, a system for representing quantity), but it doesn’t use numbers.` And this is interesting – we may have begun counting digits (numbers) on our digits (fingers and toes), which probably explains why ten-base number systems are so common.
+The left parietal lobe - the region of the brain that is linked most with controlling the fingers - is the most intensely activated region of the brain while we are doing arithmetic.

 ‘ Or take the Warlpiris, an Aboriginal tribe in Australia.
 Their native language permits them to count up to two, after which everyhing is simply “many.”
 The fact that the members of those tribes have no difficulty learning how to count in English shows that it is noy that they are unable to count.
 Rather, their native language harks back to a time when counting simply went: “one, two, many.”
 (Other “primitive” peoples count “one, two, three, many.”
 But never “one, two, three four, many.”
 The cut-off point for a universal number sense is three.)